-Today is the one year anniversary of the day I got my first sick note for “work related stress” and I felt it was a good time as any to actually discuss what happened and how I feel about it one year on.
+Today is the one year anniversary of the day I got my first sick note for “work related stress”.
+I felt now was a good time as any to actually discuss my anxiety in pregnancy, what happened as well as how I feel about it one year on.

 LET”S START AT THE BEGINNING

-Sat in the doctors office, about an hour later, after telling her the above, she said I’d suffered a panic attack.
+Sat in the doctors office, about an hour later, and told her the above.
+She said I’d suffered a panic attack.
 She then began asking me a lot of questions

 - How often have you felt down, depressed, or hopeless?
 (No.)

 - Have you had any thoughts of suicide?
 (No.)